Detroit Olympia: Architecture

 The building was 107 feet tall and constructed of a steel frame faced with red brick with brown terra cotta and stone trim in a Romanesque Revival style.
 The Grand River and McGraw facades originally included 13 storefronts.
 Near the parapet were terra cotta medallions depicting various athletes.
 When it opened, Olympia contained the largest indoor skating rink in the United States at 242 ft (74 m) by 110 ft (34 m).

 The Grand River facade featured three-story arched windows with a large recessed arch in the center.
 The large arch originally was filled with black glass.
 However, in later years, it was covered with wood, painted with the Red Wings emblem.
 Topping the facade was a pediment creating a gable-shaped roof.

 The arena had five levels.
 The ground level through which patrons entered and featured a concourse that circled the seating area.
 Above were the mezzanine, main seating level and balcony.
 A fifth level not open to the public was just under the roof trusses.
 The trusses spanned 186 ft and were 90 ft above the floor.

 The initial seating capacity was 11,563.
-On June 23, 1965, work began to add 81 ft to the rear of the structure.
+In 1965, work began to add 81 ft to the rear of the structure.
 The addition was four stories high and included additional seating and an escalator to improve patron access to the upper levels.
-It expanded seating to 13,375 in 1966 with standing room for 3,300 during hockey games.
+As a result, the capacity was expanded to 13,000 with standing room for 3,000 during hockey games.
 In addition to the new seats, the original 11,563 seats were replaced at a cost of $23 each and new boards and timeclocks were installed.

 While not one of the most decorative, architect C. Howard Crane considered Olympia to be one of his most significant buildings.
 He noted the importance of the refrigeration system buried beneath the concrete.
 Within the 77393 sqft of available floor space were 74880 ft of piping.
 The system was replaced in 1967 and the final modification to the building was the addition of private boxes in 1970.